topjohnwu/Magisk/docs/guides.md

        set_perm dir owner group dirpermission context
 ```

-##### Easy Replace

-You can declare a list of folders you want to directly replace in the variable name `REPLACE`.
-The module installer script will pickup this variable and create `.replace` files for you.
-An example declaration:
+For convenience, you can also declare a list of folders you want to replace in the variable name `REPLACE`.
+The module installer script will create the `.replace` file into the folders listed in `REPLACE`.
+For example:

 ```
 REPLACE="